 Ask the Expert: Four Myths About Diabetes Management

-We sat down with Orthus Health Diabetes Clinical Director Maria Wagner to talk about common misconceptions when it comes to diabetes management.
+We sat down with Orthus Health Diabetes Clinical Director, Maria Wagner BSN, RN, CDCES, to talk about common misconceptions when it comes to diabetes management.

 Myth #1: People with diabetes must count carbohydrates.